PPPPierre/Strain_Detection/README.md

 DenseNet applies this idea.
 Compared with other deep CNN, it has several strengths:

-Relatively fewer parameters for comparable accuracy. it connects all matching layers directly with each other, which ensures maximum information flow between layers.
+1. Relatively fewer parameters for comparable accuracy.
+2. It connects all matching layers directly with each other, which ensures maximum information flow between layers.
-It has a regularizing effect, which makes it easier to train.
+3. It has a regularizing effect, which makes it easier to train.
-It relieves problems of gradient vanishing and model degradation
+4. It relieves problems of gradient vanishing and model degradation

 ## ShuffleNet
 Besides accuracy, speed is another important consideration.
 Real world tasks often aim at obtaining best accuracy under a limited time and computational budget.
 Therefore,  lightweight architectures are motivated

 Small convolution, especially 1*1 convolution has been proved to be a good way to be ‘light’, but always companied with troubling computation complexity

-ShuffleNet propose 2 methods to deal with it:
+1. ShuffleNet propose 2 methods to deal with it:

-Pointwise group convolution, which helps to reduce computation complexity.
+2. Pointwise group convolution, which helps to reduce computation complexity.

-Channel shuffle, which reduces the loss of information owing to the group convolution.
+3. Channel shuffle, which reduces the loss of information owing to the group convolution.